 As with our solar system – where there are more illuminated things, but no more light than in the case of a lonely star of the same size but with no planets – so with creation: there are more beings, but no more being.
 God is, as Aquinas says, not just one more being among others (not even the “Biggest”), but rather Subsistent Being Itself.
 He is utterly transcendent to the creation only by being radically immanent to it as its cause.
 He is in the cosmos as Charles Dickens is in his novels, not as a protagonist or a plot line in the story, but as the very cause of the protagonist, the plot and the story itself – in it by being causally and sovereignly beyond it.
 What Christ would later enjoin morally upon his followers, to “be in the world but not of it,” God himself realizes metaphysically in his mode of presence in the cosmos.

 Still, we have to turn Augustine somewhat on his head.
-You may not lose anything when you share spiritual goods, but in the case of the Creator, there is one good, and a good that is beyond the distinction between spiritual and material, the sharing of which – even if it does not subtract from him- also does not bring him any “gain.”
+You may not lose anything when you share spiritual goods, but in the case of the Creator, there is one good, and a good that is beyond the distinction between spiritual and material, the sharing of which – even if it does not subtract from him – also does not bring him any “gain.”
 That good is being itself.
 When God gives being, he not only does not lose anything, but in contrast to our experiences of gaining by giving knowledge and love, neither does he add anything to himself.
-Something is “added,” but not to him.
-A huge increase in illumination results, but the amount of Light remains the same.
-In creation, it is the creatures who are the real winners.
+Something is “added” indeed, but not to him.
+As with even a huge increase in illumination, the amount of Light remains the same, in creation, it is the creatures who are the real winners.
 More beings, but no more Being.